HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 Bottom line

-A clean Nevada 5-day unlawful-detainer notice is exact: serve it only after the 7-day pay-or-quit expires, demand past-due rent only, count 5 judicial days excluding the day of service, weekends, and Nevada holidays, name the justice court, have a sheriff, constable, or licensed process server serve it under NRS 40.280 and file the proof, then file the landlord affidavit and let the court order summary eviction.
+A clean Nevada NRS 40.254 notice is exact: use it only where the tenant is already in unlawful detainer under NRS 40.250, 40.251, 40.2514 or 40.2516 and never for unpaid rent, count 5 judicial days excluding the day of service, weekends and Nevada holidays, name the justice court, include the mandatory NRS 70.010(2) stay advisory, have a sheriff, constable or licensed process server serve it under NRS 40.280 and file the proof, then file the NRS 40.254(2) landlord affidavit and let the court order summary eviction.

 Frequently Asked Questions